mattcarp12/mattcarp12.github.io/_posts/2022-08-14-networking-stack-part-2.markdown

 }
 ```

-Now when a protocol processes a packet, it'll need to send the packet to the next layer (either up or down the stack).
-So we'll need two more methods in the protocol struct.
+When a protocol processes a packet, it'll need to send the packet to the next layer (either up or down the stack).
+So we'll need two more methods to do that:

 ```go
 // Protocol v3